Hawkins03/blockchain-messageBoard/README.md

 ## How do I intnend to do this?
 ### Per node
-A node will have 2 threads.
-One will listen for updates to the blockchain, and the other will send out updates.
-Note, to join the network, the new node will message an existing node with its public key, and that node will send out its node_struct, and each existing node will update their hash-maps, and the accepting node will send its hashmap of nodes in return.
-A blockchain update can come in two forms.
-1. a status update (where the node shares a new / change to it's status or a new member joining) or 2. a normal message.
-A node will store all of the member hashmap, and if a node needs to update its information, it will do so by sending a leaving message and then joining using the new information.
-This will allow all nodes to erase its information from their banks, and then re-add it.
+A node will be implimented using a django interface, html, css and javascript.
+The backend will be made using python3.9
+- To join a network, a node will send a GET request to /node/join/ (configure a firewall if you want to host anything public - look it up, and then don't host anything public).
+- If a node creates a new blockchain it will send a POST request to /node/request with the public key and network id as addons
+- If a node wants to get a blockchain from a node, it'll send a GET request to /node/request.

 ### Per block
 Each block as above will have data (either a message or a new / updated member hasmap entry) encrypted using its public key